A form of Real Life Writes the Plot.

 - Brand's guest-host episode of Never Mind the Buzzcocks was also pushed back because of the scandal.

 - As far as Brand is concerned though, all public outcries about his behaviour have totally backfired.
-The complaints from the incident made up almost all the material from his next stand-up tour (which was eventually released on DVD too) and he now had enough to work with to write a second autobiography.
-He also became a household name in the US principally because of his controversial behaviour hosting the MTV Music Awards Ceremony (where he made fun of The Jonas Brothers' purity rings and called then president George W Bush a "retarded cowboy fella" among other things).
-Brand feeds off controversy like some sort of celebrity vampire.
+The complaints from the incident made up almost all the material for his next stand-up tour (which was eventually released on DVD too) and he now had enough to work with to write a second autobiography.
+He also became a household name in the US principally because of his controversial behaviour hosting the MTV Music Awards Ceremony (where he made fun of The Jonas Brothers' purity rings and called then-president George W. Bush a "retarded cowboy fella" among other things).
+Brand thrives on controversy like some sort of celebrity vampire.

-- From 1941-1948 C. E. M. Joad was a popular contributor to The BBC Radio show The Brains Trust, until he was arrested for the heinous crime of fare-dodging on the railway.
+- From 1941-1948 C. E. M. Joad was a popular contributor to The BBC Radio show The Brains Trust, until he was arrested for fare evasion on the railway.
 The scandal ruined his career and may have been a contributory factor in his death five years later.

 - Australian Radio host Kyle Sandilands lost his job as a judge on Australian Idol after a lie detector stunt on his radio show revealed that a teenage girl got raped, and he responded by asking her if she had any other sexual experience.
 This revelation was not dumped, and hence was broadcast to Sydney listeners.
 Media Watch (ABC) Transcript

 - talkSPORT sacked its talk show host, Jon Gaunt, after an interview with a councillor.
 Gaunt wasn't keen on plans to exclude smokers from being foster parents and described the councillor as a 'Nazi' and an 'ignorant pig'.
 The interview was live.